Download Flexera Kubernetes Inventory Agent

 ./install.sh --help

-You may also see the README.md file included in the downloaded archive for the Flexera Kubernetes inventory agent.
+You may also see the README.md file included in the downloaded archive for the Flexera Kubernetes Inventory Agent.

 • Option B: To install the Kubernetes OLM operator, run the olm-install.sh script with the appropriate parameters (described here).